University of Maryland, College Park (Jewish Studies)

 Choose me as your children's tutor and I will be sure to do my best to help them reach their goals.
 I look forward to sharing my experience and knowledge with you to help you reach your potential!

 I recently began a child care leave of absence from teaching middle school mathematics in Montgomery County Public Schools.
-I am greatly enjoying spending this time getting to
+I am greatly enjoying spending this time getting to know my 5 month old, but miss helping students learn.
+I spent the

 I am happy to discuss a group rate for tutoring multiple students as well as a special weekly rate if multiple lessons are needed weekly.